SergiyDyrda/qu-test/README.md

-To use application make the following steps in the root project folder:
+To use application make the following steps:
 1. clone this repository
 2. `cd` to project root folder
 2. `mvn clean package`